 How to Make Flax Egg

-Flax Eggs are the perfect vegan egg substitute for baking.
+Making a flax egg is incredibly simple and it is a perfect vegan egg substitute for baking and cooking, adding both nutrition and consistency to your dishes.
 They require only 2 ingredients and can be whipped up in minutes.

 If I only had a dollar for every time that I’ve been asked, “What is a flax egg?”
 I would be able to take a great vacation!
-So, let’s answer that question that I know is on your mind.
+So, let’s answer that question that I know is on your mind because they are so useful in egg-free cooking and vegan baking.
+A couple of my favorite ways to use them are homemade vegan waffles and for breading recipes like these air fryer potato wedges.

 What is a flax egg?